RP2/resume-gen/README.md

-# custom-resumes
+# Resume Generator

-Generate tailored, AI-powered resumes for each job listing using your existing resume files and job descriptions.
+Automate the process of generating tailored, AI-powered resumes for each job listing using your existing resume files and job descriptions.
 Supports batch processing, professional PDF output, and experimental docx output.

 ## Features